Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Introduction

+There are two different reasons to use density as a measure of breadth.
+The first is ranking-based: if the strings of \(K\) are ordered by importance or frequency, then it is natural to ask how many of the first \(n\) strings are generated.
+This leads to lower asymptotic density.

+The second is local and embedding-based.
+A generator may have high density on prefixes and still miss an entire large region of related strings.
+If strings are represented in a coordinate space, this failure has a concrete witness: a large interval or box \(R\) such that $R$ contains many target strings but contains few generated outputs.
+Such an \(R\) is a sparse hole.
+Lower Banach density is the density notion that controls sparse holes, because it tests all large windows rather than only prefixes.

+The point of this paper is that the second rationale is not only practically motivated by embeddings; it is also where the mathematical structure of breadth becomes visible.

-\textbf{1: The Logic of Ranking.} The lower asymptotic density is based on a first category of reasons, in which the the ordering of the elements of $K$ (say, as $K = \{w_1, w_2, w_3, \ldots\}$) is crucial for the definition: we are asking how many of the {\em first $n$} elements of $K$ are contained in the generated set $O$, rather than other sets of $n$ elements from $K$.
-This is a natural question to ask if we think of the ordering of the elements of $K$ as corresponding to some notion of their importance or significance; for example, in the case of human languages, the ordering might correspond to a ranking of the words by frequency \cite{newman2005power}.
+\paragraph{1.
+The logic of ranking: asymptotic lower density and the universal averaged law.} The lower asymptotic density is based on a distinguished ordering of the elements of \(K\), say \(K=\{w_1,w_2,w_3,\ldots\}\).
+It asks how many of the first \(n\) elements of this ordering are contained in the generated set \(O\).
+This is a natural question when the ordering represents priority, importance, or frequency.
+For example, in the case of human languages, the ordering might correspond to a ranking of the words by frequency \cite{newman2005power}.

+This is the logic of ranking.
+It is very important how many of \(w_1,\ldots,w_{100}\) are generated.
+It is less important, under this measure, whether the generator misses a block such as \(w_{10001},\ldots,w_{10100}\), provided this loss is compensated by enough generated strings earlier in the ordering.
 Viewed this way, the lower asymptotic density is essentially asking: what fraction of the $n$ most important strings in $K$ are in the generated set $O$?

-This is the logic of {\em ranking}: it is very important how many of, say, the first 100 strings $w_1, w_2, \ldots, w_{100}$ in the ordering make it into the generated set $O$.
-But it is much less important how many of the 100 strings between $w_{10,001}$ and $w_{10,100}$ make it into the generated set $O$; they are all far down the list of importance, and as long as $O$ contains a high enough fraction of strings that precede them in the ordering, the lower asymptotic density allows us essentially to amortize the absence of $w_{10,001}$ through $w_{10,100}$ against the presence of earlier strings.

-\textbf{2: The Logic of Spatial Embedding.} But there's a second reason, conceptually distinct and equally important, why we might want to measure the density of $O$, and it requires a different kind of definition.
-This reason begins from the observation that large language models, and the language generation algorithms based on them, work on an {\em embedding} of strings: a mapping of each string to a point in $d$-dimensional space, with the property that strings with similar meanings are mapped to nearby points, and vice versa \cite{mikolov2013word2vec,pennington2014glove,pereira1993distributional}.
-Such embeddings are central to the entire infrastructure of language modeling.
-Because we want to focus on a discrete model, we will work with embeddings of strings into $\mathbb{Z}^d$, and where ``nearness'' corresponds to two points belonging to the same small $d$-dimensional box in $\mathbb{Z}^d$.
-But the same considerations would apply to embeddings into ${\mathbb{R}}^d$ equipped with the Euclidean distance; we focus on the integer lattice for analytical cleanliness.